For the Latest Information on COVID-19 in the USA, see:

-Partners in Digital Health, publisher of Blockchain in Healthcare Today (BHTY), is pleased to announce a new, annual, Call for Manuscripts, specifically aimed for identifying and learning from Negative, Unconventional, Null, Neutral, and Failed Research.
+Blockchain in Healthcare Today (BHTY), is pleased to announce a new, annual, Call for Manuscripts, specifically aimed for identifying and learning from Negative, Unconventional, Null, Neutral, and Failed Research.

 Progress in science is not only made based on positive data, but also on negative results.
 Scientists have become too accustomed to celebrating only success, and have forgotten that most technological advances stem from failure.
 When negative results aren’t published in high-impact journals, other scientists can’t learn from them and end up repeating failed experiments, leading to a waste of public funds and a delay in genuine progress.

 Negative results are results that do not support a research hypothesis and nullify the aim of the research.
 Negative, or null results, are also important because they contribute to our knowledge of the topic as much as positive results do.
 This is critically important in new research fields and markets that are evolving in real world applications and scaled implementations.

 Understandably, researchers are particularly challenged to disclose negative results that are not consistent with previously published positive data.
 In addition, positive findings are more likely to generate citations and funding for additional research, but NEGATIVE DATA saves institutions funding wasteful projects and puts the ecosystem on the right track for faster solutions and outcomes that benefit the entire ecosystem.